Arghun-dev/The-Hard-Parts-of-Functional-JavaScript/README.md

 ## And `Event Loop's job` is simply to very quickly be checking very constantly => `is The Call Stack Empty?` `is there anything in the queue?` `is there any global code to run?` `If no, finally I get down to the queue`, `Finally, when all the global code is finished running` => `what happens?` => `It heads down to the queue` => `It says yes, I'm ready to head down to the queue` => `It grabs printHello, and sits on to the Call Stack` => `It puts the parenthises for us, no problem and prints hello`

 ## And it was the entire model of `Asynchronous JavaScript`

+# ES5 Web Browser APIs with CallBack Funcrions

+**Problems:**

+- Our response data is only available in the callback fuction - Callback hell
+- Maybe it feels a little odd to think of passing a function into another function only for it to run much later

+**Benefits:**

+- Super explicit once you understand how it works under-the-hood